 Blueberries May Prevent Urinary Tract Infections

-Recent studies at the Blueberry Research Center, have shown that blueberries have compounds similar to those of cranberries and can also be used to treat and prevent urinary tract infections (UTIs).
+Recent studies at the Blueberry Research Center, have shown that healthy blueberries have compounds similar to those of cranberries and can also be used to treat and prevent urinary tract infections (UTIs).
 Epicatechin is a bioflavonoid (antioxidant) found both in cranberries and blueberries.
 Epicatechin works to prevent bacteria from attaching to the lining of the bladder tissue.
 This causes the bacteria to be eliminated thru your urine rather than attaching to the bladder wall, where they start multiplying and ultimately causing infection.
-In addition, fructose – the sugar found naturally in fruits, and cane sugar or honey that is often added to fruit juices, may also be beneficial by interfering with bacterial adhesion.
+In addition, fructose – the sugar found naturally in fruits, and cane sugar or honey that is often added to berry fruit juices, may also be beneficial by interfering with bacterial adhesion.

-Eating Blueberries May Improve Eyesight
+Blueberries Can Improve Your Eyesight

-A number of studies in Europe have documented that blueberries, like their European cousins, bilberries, have very high concentrations of anthocyanin, a natural compound linked with many health benefits including reducing eyestrain, improving nighttime visual acuity, and promoting quicker adjustment to darkness and faster restoration of visual acuity after exposure to glare.
-Blueberries are known to prevent and even reverse the most common cause of blindness, macular degeneration, a disease of the retina that is the primary cause of vision loss in older adults.
+A number of studies in Europe have documented that fresh blueberries, like their European cousins, bilberries, have very high concentrations of anthocyanin, a natural compound linked with many health benefits including reducing eyestrain, improving nighttime visual acuity, and promoting quicker adjustment to darkness and faster restoration of visual acuity after exposure to glare.
+Farm fresh blueberries are known to prevent and even possibly reverse the most common cause of blindness, macular degeneration, a disease of the retina that is the primary cause of vision loss in older adults.
 This is due to the anthocyanin in the blue pigment in blueberries.
 Blueberries are so popular in Japan for its benefits on eyesight that it has been nicknamed “the vision fruit.”